 An outside organization will not only help translate any government lingo that your team may not be used to, but they will also help put in real-world terms the tasks that are required to be completed.

-Work with an organization like Cybriant to take a high-level look of your organization through a security assessment, and then use our services, technology, and experts to give you granular detail on the steps to become compliant.
+Work with an organization like Cybriant to take a high-level look at your organization through a security assessment, and then use our services, technology, and experts to give you granular detail on the steps to become compliant.

-If your organization wants to continue receiving grants from the federal government or continue to win government contracts, then it’s important to become compliant with NIST framework early and understand the specifications of NIST 800-171.
+If your organization wants to continue receiving grants from the federal government or continue to win government contracts, then it’s important to become compliant with the NIST framework early and understand the specifications of NIST 800-171.